mondoohq/installer/examples/terraform-digitalocean/README.md

 # Scan DigitalOcean droplet for vulnerabilities with Terraform and Mondoo

 This example provisions a new droplet via Terraform.
-In case you are not familar with both Terraform and Digitalocean, have a look at their [guide](https://www.digitalocean.com/community/tutorials/how-to-use-terraform-with-digitalocean).
+In case you are not familiar with both Terraform and Digitalocean, have a look at their [guide](https://www.digitalocean.com/community/tutorials/how-to-use-terraform-with-digitalocean).
 The provided Terraform configuration will spin up a new Ubuntu droplet, install Nginx, and run Mondoo to assess the vulnerabilities of the instance.

 Note: This example is tested with [Terraform 0.12](https://www.terraform.io/upgrade-guides/0-12.html) and may not work with earlier versions.